tamiros/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 The `uri_path` block supports the following arguments:

 * `text_transformation`: Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass detection.
 They are used in rate-based rule statements, to transform request components before using them as custom aggregation keys.
 Atleast one transformation is required.
 See [`text_transformation`](#text_transformation-block) above for details.

+### `data_protection` Block

+The `data_protection` block supports the following arguments:

+* `action` - (Required) Specifies how to protect the field.
+AWS WAF can apply a one-way hash to the field or hard code a string substitution.
+Valid values are `SUBSTITUTION` and `HASH`.
+* `field` - (Required) Specifies the field type and optional keys to apply the protection behavior to.
+See [`field`](#field-block) below for details.
+* `exclude_rate_based_details` - (Optional) Specifies whether to also exclude any rate-based rule details from the data protection you have enabled for a given field.
+If you specify this exception, RateBasedDetails will show the value of the field.
+For additional information, see the log field `rateBasedRuleList` at [Log fields for web ACL traffic](https://docs.aws.amazon.com/waf/latest/developerguide/logging-fields.html) in the AWS WAF Developer Guide.
+* `exclude_rule_match_details` - (Optional) Specifies whether to also exclude any rule match details from the data protection you have enabled for a given field.
+AWS WAF logs these details for non-terminating matching rules and for the terminating matching rule.
+For additional information, see [Log fields for web ACL traffic](https://docs.aws.amazon.com/waf/latest/developerguide/logging-fields.html) in the AWS WAF Developer Guide.

+### `field` Block

+The `field` block supports the following arguments:
+* `field_type` -  (Required) Specifies the web request component type to protect.
+Valid values are `SINGLE_HEADER`, `SINGLE_COOKIE`, `SINGLE_QUERY_ARGUMENT`, `QUERY_STRING`, and `BODY`.
+* `field_keys` - (Optional) Specifies the keys to protect for the specified field type.
+If you don't specify any key, then all keys for the field type are protected.

 ## Attribute Reference